TOAST-DOCS/AppGuard/en/console-guide.md

 * Enter **Cause of Registration**.
 * Select **Blocking Period (day)**.
 * Click **Register** to register it on the Blacklist.
-* Execute the app with registered blacklist ID and guide for AppOnSecure shows during specified blocking period and app is closed.
+* Execute the app with registered blacklist ID and guide for NHN AppGuard shows during specified blocking period and app is closed.

 ### Un-blacklist